Certificate

 - Metadata including discovery information

-In addition to the above details, the following are mapped to the Certificate
+In addition to the above details, the following are mapped to the Certificate for the ease of management,

 - Certificate owner